MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/azure-key-vault.md

 For using other methods, see [Azure Key Vault Developer's Guide](/azure/key-vault/general/developers-guide#creating-and-managing-key-vaults).

-### Register an application for reading from key vaults
+### Register a key vault reader application in Azure AD

 Next, register a new application on your Azure AD tenant for reading secrets from the key vaults.

 When Azure AD authentication was set up, an Azure AD tenant was created in Azure.
 Reading key vaults requires a separate application registration with the Azure AD tenant.

-There are a couple steps involved in this task.
-The steps in this task are done from the the [Azure portal](https://portal.azure.com).Certificates & secrets
+The steps in this task are done from the the [Azure portal](https://portal.azure.com).

 1. Register an Azure AD application for the reading key vault.